jhallen/joe-editor/docs/man.md

 ## Completion and selection menus

-You can hit TAB in just about any prompt to request JOE to complete the word you are typing.
+You can hit __Tab__ in just about any prompt to request JOE to complete the word you are typing.
 If JOE beeps, there are either no completions or many.
-As with the "bash" shell, hit TAB twice to bring up a list of all the possibilities.
+As with the "bash" shell, hit __Tab__ twice to bring up a list of all the possibilities.
 This list is actually a menu, but by default, the cursor does not jump into it since it is usually easier to just type in your selection.
 You can, however, jump into the menu window with __^K P__ (move to